List of World War I memorials and cemeteries in Verdun: Verdun Cathedral

 Verdun Cathedral is one of the oldest cathedrals in Europe dating back to the year 990.

 It was damaged by a bomb in 1916 and after the war much restoration was needed and the restorers André Ventre and Marcel Delangle were commissioned to supervise this restoration.
 Jean-Jacques Grüber was commissioned to work on the stained glass.

 The crypt was quite unique and the restorers tried to change it as little as possible but one innovation was the commissioning in 1935 of the sculptor Gaston Le Bourgeois to carve the corbels of the crypt's pillars.
 This involved 13 corbels each having 4 sides, giving Le Bourgeois the task of completing 52 corbels.

 He chose two subjects for these carvings; episodes from the Battle of Verdun and the religious life of the town.

 We can observe therefore alongside the religious figures, a soldier smoking his pipe, a pigeon from Fort Vaux, the lorries of the Voie Sacrée, artillery pieces, a padre, aviators, and other such symbols.
 One carving shows a soldier blindfolded and on his knees awaiting execution.

 Memorial to the men of the 130th Division at Douaumont

-In the Douaumont area is the memorial to the men of the 130th Division who fought as part of the Souville Garrison.
+In the Douaumont area is the memorial to the men of the French 130th Division who fought as part of the Souville Garrison.
 Its position at the site of the former ruins of the Chapel of Sainte-Fine marks the furthest that the Germans managed to advance towards Verdun in their attack of 12 July 1916.